setopsco/docs/content/latest/user/installation.md

 ```
 $ setops login
 ```

-This command will request a short living access token and a refresh token for your local CLI and store it in `~/.setops.yml` alongside the provided org.
+SetOps will open a browser window where you can provide your credentials.
+If a browser window cannot be opened SetOps will print the link to your terminal, so you can copy it to a browser window.
+After successful authorization, SetOps will obtain a short living access token and a refresh token for your local CLI and store it in `~/.setops.yml` alongside the provided org.

 It will also attempt to configure your docker installation to be able to authenticate and push to the SetOps registry.
 It places a helper script `docker-credential-setops` in your PATH and registers it in your Docker configuration at `~/.docker/config.json`.
 You can skip the setup by using the `--no-setup` flag with the `login` command.
 If the automatic setup fails, you can perform a [Manual Setup]({{< relref "#manual-setup" >}}).

 You are now ready to use the SetOps CLI.

 {{< hint warning >}}
-When running the `setops login` command in a non-interactive environment, like a CI job, the interactive login will not work.
-In this case, you can call `setops login --service-user` and pass in the username and password.
-However, this is discouraged and should only be used if it is really required since username and password are directly passed into the CLI.
+When running the `setops login` command in a **non-interactive environment**, like a CI job, the interactive login via browser will not work.
+In this case, you can call `setops login --service-user` and pass in a username and password.
+However, this should only be used if it is really required since username and password are directly passed into the CLI.
 For better security, only an access token is stored in `~/.setops.yml` which means that you need to login again after the access token expired.
+Login via `--service-user` flag does not support social providers such as GitHub or Google.
+We recommend to create a dedicated service user account that is used exclusively in these scenarios.
 {{< /hint >}}

 ## Switch Organizations